Posted: March 13, 2018 by: AG_Creative86

 Father was right behind them shooting as many fireballs as his gunblade would allow, and slammed the door shut behind them.
-His forehead coated in blood and his sleeves singed.
+His forehead was coated in blood and his sleeves were singed.

 The creatures attacked the other side of the office door, which stood little chance against their strength.
 The light would soon be swallowed by the shadows, and Father along with them.